 Owing to the healthy population of Tigers in addition to Leopards, Wild Elephants, Himalayan Tahr, a variety of birds, Corbett is quite well-known among wildlife adventure enthusiasts.
 Nurtured by rivers and ravines, the diverse landscape of the national park is divided into five zones, each with its unique landscape, wildlife species, season, time of visit, etc. Safari options include both the open for wheeler jeep and elephant back.
 Enhance the experience of wildlife adventure in Jim Corbett with a stay at one of luxury resorts as well as other thrilling options.

-Famous For: Royal Bengal Tigers & Great Indian Elephant
+One of the top wildlife sanctuaries in India for: Royal Bengal Tigers & Great Indian Elephant

 Safari options: Jungle Safari, Elephant Ride, Bird watching

 Best time to visit: November to June, while tigers are best spotted from March to May.

 3. Bandhavgarh National Park, Madhya Pradesh

 Moving on, the next popular place in our list of wildlife sanctuaries in India is the Bandhavgarh National Park in Madhya Pradesh.
 Boasting of the highest density of Tigers in the world, the natural reserve in the heart of Madhya Pradesh was once upon a time the royal hunting grounds of the Maharajas of Rewa.